MUFFIN: Curating Multi-Faceted Instructions for Improving Instruction-Following: Details of Tuning

 \section{Details of Tuning \OurDataName}

-All of our implementations are based on the Tk-Instruct\footnote{\url{https://github.com/yizhongw/Tk-Instruct}} that uses HuggingFace transformers~\citep{wolf2019huggingface}\footnote{\url{https://pypi.org/project/transformers/}} to implement all the models.
-Besides, all the models' weights are downloaded from HuggingFace repositories.\footnote{We use T5-3B from \url{https://huggingface.co/t5-3b/tree/main} and T5-11B from \url{https://huggingface.co/t5-11b/tree/main}.} We fine-tune all the models on \OurDataName~with 2 epochs.
+All of our implementations are based on HuggingFace transformers~\citep{wolf2019huggingface}.\footnote{\url{https://pypi.org/project/transformers/}} For the implementation of tuning T5 models, we adopt the source training code of \SuperNI;\footnote{\url{https://github.com/yizhongw/Tk-Instruct}} for fine-tuning the Llama2, we use the open-sourced Alpaca-Lora,\footnote{\url{https://github.com/tloen/alpaca-lora}} where we apply LoRA~\citep{hu2021lora} to relieve the high computational cost.
+Besides, all the models' weights are downloaded from HuggingFace repositories.\footnote{We use T5-3B from \url{https://huggingface.co/t5-3b/tree/main}, T5-11B from \url{https://huggingface.co/t5-11b/tree/main}, and Llama2-13B from \url{https://huggingface.co/meta-llama}.} We fine-tune T5 on \OurDataName~with 2 epochs.
 When fine-tuning T5-3B, we set the learning rate as $5e-5$ with batch size 6.
 As for T5-11B, we set the learning rate as $1e-5$ with batch size 1 and 12 gradient accumulation steps.
+All the above hyper-parameters are tuned on the validation set of \SuperNI.
+While we fine-tune Llama2 on all the datasets 3 epochs with batch size 18, and we set learning rate $=1e-4$, $lora_r=8$, $lora_{\text {alpha}}=16$.
+Since the generation API provided by HugggingFace cannot support efficient batched evaluation, we fix the evaluation batch size to 1 for all the datasets.
+We truncate the inputs to 1024 tokens and limit the output length to 128 tokens, with beam search size $= 1$ (greedy decoding).

-We truncate the inputs to 1024 tokens and limit the output length to 128 tokens.
-All the above hyper-parameters are tuned on the validation set of \SuperNI, and all the experiments are done on NVIDIA A100 with 80 GPU memories.
-We utilize DeepSpeed ZeRO stage 2 and 3 for single-GPU and multiple-GPUs tuning, respectively.
-We will release our training code with detailed document for future research.
+All the experiments are done on NVIDIA A100 with 80 GPU memories.
+When fine-tuning T5 models, we utilize DeepSpeed ZeRO stage 2 and 3 for single-GPU and multiple-GPU tuning, respectively.